digitalsputnik/DS-Voyager-controller/Assets/Documentation/FEATURES.md

 * Changes the color settings of the lamp.
 * Hue and saturation can be changed from the wheel or sliders on the side menu.
 * Intensity and temperature can be changed from the sliders.
-* Effect slider will change the proportion of effect applied with 0% - only color will be applied, 100% only video will be applied.  **NOT FINISHED**
+* Effect slider will change the proportion of effect applied with 0% - only color will be applied, 100% only video will be applied.

 VIDEO MAPPING
 * Should contain the lamps associated with video.
+* Video is being uploaded to lamp while playing it on the UI.
+* Loading bar indicates the percentage of video buffered and loaded to lamp.
 * Should contain following video controls:
     * FPS - lets you choose the framerate for video.
 * When going back, the workspace state should be the same, before going to